columnflow/columnflow/docs/user_guide/plotting.md

 # Plotting

 In columnflow, there are multiple tasks to create plots.
 This section showcases how to create and customize a plot based on the {py:class}`~columnflow.tasks.plotting.PlotVariables1D` task.
+The usage of other plotting tasks is mostly analogous to the ```PlotVariables1D``` task.
+The most important differences compared to ```PlotVariables1D``` are presented in a separate section for each of the other plotting tasks.
 An overview of all plotting tasks is given in the [Plotting tasks](../task_overview/plotting.md) section.

 ## Creating your first plot